 There are two distinct but quite different types of people who purchase artwork of any variety including fine art photography, the connoisseur and the collector.
 There are yet others who are a combination of the two that appreciate beautiful art, a great value and the opportunity to see a return on their investment.
-I would like to share with you how you can have the best of both worlds and how one man in Phoenix, Arizona has turned his business and his love for art into an amazing gallery for all to enjoy.
+I would like to share with you how you can have the best of both worlds.

 A collector will usually choose a piece that already holds significant value in the eyes of the general public and the art world.
 This does not mean they do not also enjoy the piece, it simply means that their first priority is usually the value of the piece and whether or not they expect this value to rise in the future.
 Before anything else it is a business decision.
 This type of collector often cares very deeply about how those around them feel about their purchase and many times will choose a piece simply for bragging rights or for show.